 The Bachelor of Arts in mass communication (MCOM) offers emphases in multi-platform journalism, broadcast production, film production, and public relations and advertising.
 The department also offers a Bachelor of Fine Arts degree in film and TV production*.
 Graduates can enter a variety of fields, including but not limited to video production, print and television news, broadcast and cable sales, media management, advertising, digital media production, promotions/public relations, and corporate media.
-In addition, students may supplement their degrees with educational requirements that allow them to become certified
+In addition, students may supplement their degrees with educational requirements that allow them to become certified media-specialists in public school systems with a concentration in mass communication teaching.

 Students in mass communication should select a specialized area of free electives compatible with their professional goals by discussing their career plans with an advisor.
 For example, electives in management and marketing are desirable for public relations & advertising.
-History, English, foreign languages, art,
+History, English, foreign languages, art, theatre, sociology, and other social sciences and fine arts are helpful to all emphases.
+Students with a multi-platform journalism emphasis could benefit from free electives in political science or history.

 All students in the mass communication program will complete a departmental four-course core that provides a foundation for success in a variety of media fields.
 All majors and minors must earn a grade of ‘C’ or better in each mass communication course and successfully pass the departmental required competency writing and production tests.